linux-system-roles/podman/README.md

 template file, then copied to `/etc/containers/systemd/my-app.container` as a quadlet container unit spec on the managed node.

+*NOTE*: When removing quadlets, you must remove networks *last*.
+You cannot remove a network that is in use by a container.

 ### podman_secrets

-This is a list of secret specs in the same format as used by [podman_secret](https://docs.ansible.com/ansible/latest/collections/containers/podman/podman_secret_module.html#ansible-collections-containers-podman-podman-secret-module)
+This is a list of secret specs in almost the same format as used by [podman_secret](https://docs.ansible.com/ansible/latest/collections/containers/podman/podman_secret_module.html#ansible-collections-containers-podman-podman-secret-module)
+There is an additional field:

+* `run_as_user` - Use this to specify a secret for a specific user.
+If you do not specify this, then the global default `podman_run_as_user` value will be used.
+Otherwise, `root` will be used.
+NOTE: The user must already exist - the role will not create one.

 You are *strongly* encouraged to use Ansible Vault to encrypt the value of the `data` field.